Sell more with better email & SMS

 Which one of the two are you likely to click through (assuming your name is Jack and your dog’s name is Blackie)?

-If you’re like me, you’re likely to open and click through the second one – the one with your and your dog’s name.
+Most people would likely open and click through to the second one — the one with your and your dog’s name.

 Personalization matters.